Skip to Content

 There’s no hiding it – when you brew tea with a gaiwan, it’s messy!
 Be prepared for some spillage when pouring water into and out of your gaiwan!

-So to handle the mess, invest in a tea tray or a tea boat (like this one).
+So to handle the mess, invest in a tea tray or a tea boat.
 This will catch any water that you spill.

 While it’s not required, it’s definitely helpful in avoiding a big mess.
 Sometimes I even just use a tea towel underneath instead.